springfall2008/batpred/docs/apps-yaml.md

 - **switch.car_charging_hold** - A Home Assistant switch that when turned on (True) tells Predbat to remove car charging data from Predbat's battery prediction plan.

 - **car_charging_energy** - Set in apps.yaml to point to a Home Assistant entity which is the incrementing kWh data for the car charger.
-This has been pre-defined to a regular expression to auto-detect the appropriate Wallbox and Zappi car charger sensors, or edit as necessary in apps.yaml for your charger sensor.
+This has been pre-defined to a regular expression to auto-detect the appropriate Wallbox and Zappi car charger sensors, or edit as necessary in apps.yaml for your charger sensor.<BR>
+This can be set to a list of car charging energy sensors, one per line if you have multiple EV car chargers.<BR>
+You can also use **car_charging_energy** to remove other house load kWh from the data Predbat uses for the forecast, e.g. if you want to remove Mixergy hot water tank heating data from the forecast such as if you sometimes heat on gas, and sometimes electric depending upon import rates.

 - **input_number.car_charging_energy_scale** - A Home Assistant entity used to define a scaling factor (in the range 0.1 to 1.0) to multiply the car_charging_energy data by if required (e.g. set to 0.001 to convert Watts to kW).